 Two teams of experts will develop and oversee your child’s individualized care plan.
 Our specialists can offer second opinions and will work with your local physician to ensure your child gets the best care close to home.

-Some neuroendocrine tumors grow slowly over many years and can be cured if caught early.
+Long term disease free survival can be achieved in patients with help of surgery if NETs are detected in early stage.
 Others can grow quickly and spread throughout the body.
 Neuroendocrine tumors can be found in many organs, including:

 - Gastrointestinal tract

 Teams from the Markey Cancer Center and the Kentucky Children’s Hospital meet regularly to discuss and plan treatment for children 18 and younger.
 These teams (known as tumor boards) specialize in neuroendocrine tumors and pediatric cancer.
 They understand the specific needs of children and how to treat them.

 Our team approach promotes better care and quality of life for the children we treat.
 Your child’s team will include experts in:

 - Pediatric surgery